-- Grade Point Average (GPA)

-- Required Course work Point Average (RGPA)

-- Optometry Admission Test (OAT)

-- Interview by the School Admission Committee
+- Grade Point Average (GPA) - Required Course work Point Average (RGPA) - Optometry Admission Test (OAT), Graduate Record Examinations (GRE) can be accepted in lieu of or in addition to the OAT. - Interview by the School Admission Committee

 Once a candidate is accepted, a \$1,000.00 deposit is required within 15 days of acceptance.
 This deposit will be applied to the tuition fee.
 An administrative fee of \$500.00 will be deducted from the acceptance deposit if a prospective student with an offer of admission have withdraws or declines his/her candidacy.